fberlini/movie-search/README.md

 A .NET 9 Web API that provides movie search functionality using the OMDB API and stores request analytics in MongoDB.

+## Assignment Details

+### Estimative
+- 8h

+### Time spent
+- Friday Sep 12th: **5h**
+- Saturday Sep 13th: **5h**

+I encountered a few issues with the OMDB API integration, primarily because some API keys I created didn't work initially.
+After several attempts, I was finally able to create a working API key.
+Additionally, I'm not very familiar with NoSQL databases, so I spent some time configuring MongoDB and getting it to work properly.
+I also had some issues with localhost permissions, which required me to dig deeper into how to resolve them.

+### Overall architecture

+I tried to follow clean architecture and SOLID principles.
+I splited the application into Domain, Application, Infrastructure, and Presentation layers, added contract interfaces for decoupling and dependency inversion, and attempted to follow a single responsibility approach.
+I also added a `Shared` project that contains classes used by all layers, such as Exceptions and Options definitions.

+### Improvements for the future

+The API is not production-ready yet.
+I would add logging, OpenTelemetry, write unit and integration tests, and implement a proper CI/CD pipeline.

 ## Features

 - 🔍 Search movies by title using OMDB API